-We did not audit the financial statements of LBC Bakery Equipment Inc., a subsidiary included in the financial statements of the Company, but such financial statements were prepared using a different financial reporting framework and audited by other auditors in accordance with auditing standards generally accepted in the United States of America.
+We did not audit the financial statements of LBC Bakery Equipment Inc. for the year ended December 31, 2021, a subsidiary included in the financial statements of the Company, but such financial statements were prepared using a different financial reporting framework and audited by other auditors in accordance with auditing standards generally accepted in the United States of America.
 We have applied audit procedures on the conversion adjustments to the financial statements of LBC Bakery Equipment Inc., which conform to the Regulations Governing the Preparation of Financial Reports by Securities Issuers.
-Our opinion, insofar as it relates to the amounts included for LBC Bakery Equipment Inc. prior to these conversion adjustments, is based solely on the report of other auditors and additional audit procedures to meet the relevant requirements of the Regulations Governing Auditing and Attestation of Financial Statements by Certified Public Accountants and auditing standards generally accepted in the Republic of China.
-The investments accounted for using the equity method of LBC Bakery Equipment Inc. constituted 9% (NT\$263,899 thousand) and 9% (NT\$233,726 thousand), of the total assets as of December 31, 2021 and 2020, respectively, and share of profit or loss of subsidiaries constituted 8% (NT\$45,296 thousand) and 9% (NT\$33,003 thousand), of profit before income tax from continuing operations for the years then ended, respectively.
+Our opinion, insofar as it relates to the amounts included for LBC Bakery Equipment Inc. prior to these conversion adjustments, is based solely on the report of other auditors and additional audit procedures to meet the relevant requirements of the Regulations Governing Auditing and Attestation of Financial Statements by Certified Public Accountants and the Standards on Auditing of the Republic of China.
+The investments accounted for using the equity method of LBC Bakery Equipment Inc. constituted 9% (NT\$263,899 thousand), of the total assets as of December 31, 2021, and share of profit or loss of subsidiaries constituted 8% (NT\$45,296 thousand), of profit before income tax from continuing operations for the year then ended.